josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️🕸️_The_Feedback_Environment/🎩_Putting_On_Less_Ritz/🐳_see_our_new_deterrence_capability.md

 - [📄: TBI: “Governing Transformation: The Reimagined State”](https://institute.global/what-we-do/helping-governments-deliver/centre-ai/building-the-reimagined-state) – *needs less Mr Elliot, more Captain Wentworth, thanks*
 - [📄: TBI: “Politics & Governance: Leading in the Age of AI: How to Build an AI-Enabled State“](https://institute.global/insights/politics-and-governance/leading-in-the-age-of-ai-how-to-build-an-ai-enabled-state) – *we covered this as CRAKEN/Tree of Life territory; Labour women, please wake the fuck up*
 - [🦊 Cousin, We Have Ideas...](./🦊_cousin_we_have_ideas.md) — *this is all old news, TB 2; we need to be at frameworks for recalibrating global incentives stage; catch the fuck up*
 - [🏭 Little Miss Cybernetic Token Generator's Industrial Dispute](./🏭_industrial_dispute.md) – *in case you were the one who set up the OpenAI contract (naughty naughty), I have comments*
+- [📄: Resultsense: “The Tony Blair Institute's AI-enabled state assumes a single centre Britain does not have”](https://www.resultsense.com/insights/2026-09-23-tbi-ai-enabled-state-uk-delivery-record/) – *but have we considered giving Tony more American coin as a potential solution?*

 ---